Sakrac/x65/README.md

 * TEXT directive converts ascii to petscii (respect uppercase or lowercase petscii) (simplistic)

 Revisions:
+* 2015-10-04 Added STRUCT directive, sorted functions by grouping a bit more, bug fixes
 * 2015-10-02 Cleanup hid an error (#else without #if), exit with nonzero if error was encountered
 * 2015-10-02 General cleanup, wrapping conditional assembly in functions
 * 2015-10-01 Added Label Pools and conditional assembly